Are you interested in comparing data management and data governance?

 Data governance exercises authority, control, and shared decision-making about data management.

-What is most intriguing about the concept of ‘data management’ in the DAMA-DMBOK context is the number of synonymous for data management.
-DAMA-DMBOK2 lists such terms as ‘Information Management (IM), Enterprise Information Management (EIM), Enterprise Data Management (EDM), Data Resource Management (DRM), Information Resource Management (IRM), Information Asset Management (AIM)9’.
+The number of synonymous for data management is the most intriguing about the concept of ‘data management’ in the DAMA-DMBOK context.
+DAMA-DMBOK2 lists such terms as ‘Information Management (IM), Enterprise Information Management (EIM), Enterprise Data Management (EDM), Data Resource Management (DRM), Information Resource Management (IRM), Information Asset Management (AIM)9‘.

 Now let’s consider the concept of data management and data provided by another known industry guide: DCAM.